jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-05-22-ffmpeg-ImageMagick-Video.js.md

 This script will create 30 images for the progress bars named `progress_*.png`.
 It will then overlay these progress bars onto the original images and save the result as `ais_june_choropleth_progress_*.png`.
 Finally, it will compile these composite images into a video and clean up the temporary images.

 These are first, a map of all AIS messages from MarineCadastre.gov, downsampled to 1 day frequency, for the 30 days of June 2022, and second, filtered to cargo vessels (VesselType = 70).
+Daily density plots made using h3 on Databricks.

   <video
     id="my-video1"